Regulation for business energy brokers can’t come soon enough

 Where do you turn?

 You could try calling the energy broker to complain, but your energy broker is a salesperson, not a customer service expert.
-They’re not interested in helping you out – they’ve already got their commission from your contract in the bank..
+And their commission is already in the bank.
+They’re not going to help you out.

 If you’re lucky, they work for a brokerage that operates a customer services team.
 They might even have a complaints process.
 But they probably won’t, because most brokerages are small operations focused almost entirely on sales.